United on Ukraine, EU tackles the devil in details at summit

+2 of12 A group of Ukrainian protesters demonstrate near the Chateau de Versailles, where a European Union summit will take place, Thursday, March 10, 2022 in Versailles, west of Paris.
+With European nations united in backing Ukraine's resistance with unprecedented economic sanctions, three main topics now dominate the agenda: Ukraine's application for fast-track EU membership; how to wean the bloc off its Russian energy dependency; and bolstering the region's defense capabilities.
+Michel Euler/AP Show More Show Less 3 of12

+4 of12 A Ukrainian protester holds a placard during a demonstration near the Chateau de Versailles, where a European Union summit will take place, Thursday, March 10, 2022 in Versailles, west of Paris.
+With European nations united in backing Ukraine's resistance with unprecedented economic sanctions, three main topics now dominate the agenda: Ukraine's application for fast-track EU membership; how to wean the bloc off its Russian energy dependency; and bolstering the region's defense capabilities.
+Michel Euler/AP Show More Show Less

-1 of8 FILE - Ukraine's President Volodymyr Zelenskyy addresses the Plenary, via remote link, during an extraordinary session on Ukraine at the European Parliament in Brussels, March 1, 2022.
+5 of12 FILE - Ukraine's President Volodymyr Zelenskyy addresses the Plenary, via remote link, during an extraordinary session on Ukraine at the European Parliament in Brussels, March 1, 2022.
 European Union leaders gather in Versailles for a two-day summit focusing on the war in Ukraine.
 Their nations have been fully united in backing Ukraine’s resistance with unprecedented economic sanctions, but divisions have started to surface on how fast the bloc could move in integrating Ukraine and severing energy ties with Moscow.
-Virginia Mayo/AP Show More Show Less
+Virginia Mayo/AP Show More Show Less 6 of12

-2 of8 In this photo provided by Turkish Foreign Ministry, Ukraine's Foreign Minister Dmytro Kuleba, left, is welcomed by his Turkish counterpart Mevlut Cavusoglu ahead of their tripartite meeting with Russia's Foreign Minister Sergey Lavrov, in Antalya, Turkey, Thursday, March 10, 2022.
-(Cem Ozdel/Turkish Foreign Ministry via AP) Cem Ozdel/AP Show More Show Less 3 of8

-5 of8 French President Emmanuel Macron, left, and Netherlands Prime Minister Mark Rutte are silhouetted as they arrive to meet reporters before their meeting at the Elysee Palace in Paris, Wednesday, March 9, 2022.
+8 of12 French President Emmanuel Macron, left, and Netherlands Prime Minister Mark Rutte are silhouetted as they arrive to meet reporters before their meeting at the Elysee Palace in Paris, Wednesday, March 9, 2022.
 Netherlands Prime Minister Mark Rutte is for bileteral talks in Paris.
-Michel Euler/AP Show More Show Less 6 of8
+Michel Euler/AP Show More Show Less 9 of12

-7 of8 Netherlands Prime Minister Mark Rutte, gestures qs he steaks to the media before a meeting with French President Emmanuel Macron at the Elysee Palace in Paris, Wednesday, March 9, 2022.
-Netherlands Prime Minister Mark Rutte is for bileteral talks in Paris.
+10 of12 A group of Ukrainian protesters demonstrate near the Chateau de Versailles, where a European Union summit will take place, Thursday, March 10, 2022 in Versailles, west of Paris.
+With European nations united in backing Ukraine's resistance with unprecedented economic sanctions, three main topics now dominate the agenda: Ukraine's application for fast-track EU membership; how to wean the bloc off its Russian energy dependency; and bolstering the region's defense capabilities.
+Michel Euler/AP Show More Show Less

+11 of12 A group of Ukrainian protesters demonstrate near the Chateau de Versailles, where a European Union summit will take place, Thursday, March 10, 2022 in Versailles, west of Paris.
+With European nations united in backing Ukraine's resistance with unprecedented economic sanctions, three main topics now dominate the agenda: Ukraine's application for fast-track EU membership; how to wean the bloc off its Russian energy dependency; and bolstering the region's defense capabilities.
 Michel Euler/AP Show More Show Less

 VERSAILLES, France (AP) — When French President Emmanuel Macron picked the lavish Versailles Palace for this week's summit of European Union leaders, he didn't anticipate the grimness of the Ukraine war.